11 Mistakes You May Be Making with Soup

 There’s also a possibility you may have accidentally oversalted your soup (especially if you’re using a salty store-bought broth).
 You can save it by adding a few cups of plain broth or water.
 If you don’t want to water the soup down, you may add one or two unseasoned potatoes and simmer them in the mix.
 They’ll soak up lots of the salty broth, and you can add a bit of water to balance it out.
 Tip: Avoid oversalting by making one of these low-sodium soup recipes.

 Not Using Broth or Making a Quick Broth

 You can certainly make soup with water, but it’s surprisingly easy to make a quick broth using the scraps from the vegetables you’re cutting up to use in the soup.
 For example, butternut squash or sweet potato peels simmered in water for a few moments makes a quick broth that’s much more flavorful than plain water—and it uses only food scraps you had on hand anyway.
 If you have more time, consider making homemade chicken stock.

 Cooking Grains in the Soup

 It’s easy to toss a bit of pasta or rice directly into the simmering soup to cook it.
 But the grain will soak up tons of liquid as it cooks, and even more as the soup cools.
 For the best results, cook grains or pasta separately, and then ladle into soup bowls.
 If you have leftovers, store them in separate containers in the fridge.
+You can also try out this french onion pasta recipe.
 For a hearty pasta soup, try this recipe.